Grey Pearl jewellery use and care

 Beach - a big NO.

-As said; water is no friend of plated chains; and of course you’d never wear your Coco Chains when you shower or swim.
+Water is no friend of plated chains; and of course you’d never wear your Coco Chains when you shower or swim.
+Avoid washing up splashes too.

-Salt water is really bad, but know that water in general can cause discolouration and wear the plating.
+Salt water is really bad!
+But know that water in general can cause discolouration and wear down the plating.

 It's wise to have knotted pearls checked and restrung every two years if frequently worn.
 Same advise for Coco Chains; have me check them up after a year or so, to see if they need tightening or other service.